Hexagon/blog/src/posts/guide-to-js/2023-08-28_variables-and-logging.md

 ```

 Comments are great for clarity, but if your code is simple and self-explanatory,
-you don't always not need them.
+you don't always need them.
 Always aim for code that's easy to understand
 without needing a bunch of comments.

 ## Console Logging